tipos-motores-rotativos-proyectos-arduino

 Types of Rotary Motors for Arduino Projects

-In the previous entry, we saw the criteria to consider when choosing a drive or motor to use in our Arduino projects.
+In the previous post, we saw the criteria to consider when choosing an actuator or motor for use in our Arduino projects.

-Continuing with the selection guide, in this entry we will analyze the main rotary motors that we have available, with their operation, characteristics, advantages, and disadvantages.
+Continuing with the selection guide, in this post we are going to analyze the main rotary motors available to us, with their operation, characteristics, advantages, and disadvantages.

-The explanation of the operation of each type of motor will be quantitative and without equations, as going into detail on each of them would require a chapter of an electronics book.
-The objective is to expose in a simple way how they work and their advantages and disadvantages.
+The explanation of how each type of motor works will be quantitative and without equations, as going into details for each one would be enough for a chapter in an electronics book.
+The goal is to explain in a simple way how they work and their advantages and disadvantages.

-In the next entry, we will finish this series on drive selection, and we will see other types of non-rotary drives to incorporate into our assemblies.
+In the next post, we will conclude this series on actuator selection, and we will see other types of non-rotary actuators to incorporate into our setups.

-DC motors are among the most common actuators.
+Direct current motors (DC motors) are some of the most common actuators.
 Their operation is based on the alignment of two magnetic fields.

 The stator, the fixed part of the motor, has a permanent magnet that generates a magnetic field inside the motor.